hapax/hapax.github.io/assets/alien-maths.md

 Similarly, if universalism claims that language *cannot* change our brains in a Hebbian fashion, it is clearly wrong.

-#### Cognitive relativism
+#### Cognitive relativism and chauvinism

 Cognitive universalism within the species seems plausible.
 But what about other species?
-More provocative than linguistic relativism is the idea of interspecific *cognitive relativism*: your brain determines your reality.
+More provocative than linguistic relativism is *(strong) cognitive relativism*: your brain determines your reality.
 At first sight, this seems uncontroversially true.
 A dog snuffling around in the undergrowth, or a bat navigating by sonar, are experiencing the world in a different way, since they "see" things we don't.

-So, let's turn the screw.
+One of the original motivations for linguistic relativism was to combat According to some thinkers, the original motivation for linguistic relativism was to combat *cultural chauvinism*, and in particular, the occidental chauvinism cultural solutions to the problems of human nature are unique, or optimal---is so hard to avoid, how much *more* difficult to avoid will be the cognitive chauvinism that humans have some sort of exclusive purchase on reality?

 <!-- But while *intraspecific* cognitive universalism seems plausible,
 *interspecific* cognitive relativism seems beyond doubt.
 Bats -->